 Take 3 parts liquid honey of reasonable quality and add 1 part boiled water (while still very hot).
 Put in a sterilised bottle and shake well for 20-30 seconds.
 Store in the fridge.
 It will keep for weeks but it’s so easy to make I make a small batch (200-250ml) every couple of weeks.
 Some Tiki drinks (mostly Navy Grog variations) call for a honey mix which is made 1:1 with water.
 You can use this rich honey syrup instead but use just a little over half the amount.

 You can probably buy a ginger syrup from the baking or Oriental section of your supermarket but it’s nice (and in this recipe necessary) to make a more natural one yourself from ginger juice and sugar.
 The problem is that ginger is a bit of a pain to juice.
 So I cheated.
 My local Chinese supermarket sells a Ghanaian ginger drink that is meant to be diluted.
 It’s almost entirely natural ginger juice so I just shake some of it up with an equal weight of fine sugar to make a pretty tasty ginger syrup.
 If you want to juice some fresh ginger then do the same with that it’ll probably be even better.
-Keeps for a few weeks in a sterile bottle in your fridge.
+It keeps for a few weeks in a sterile bottle in your fridge.
 You can also add it to a glass of soda water to make a delicious instant ginger ale.

 The clever mind trick of the Penicillin is that the drinker gets a big whiff of powerful, oily, smoky malt from the float.
 Then they take a sip, but aha! they’re drinking from the much milder concoction beneath.
 The expectation of harshness followed be the reward of fragrant sweetness really is something special.
 And at the end, if you remembered not to stir, you get your smoky kick after all.
 And then you get to eat the spicy/sweet candied ginger.
 It’s just genius from start to finish.